 About Keras models

-These models have a number of methods in common:
+These models have a number of methods and attributes in common:

 config = model.get_config() model = Model.from_config(config) # or, for Sequential: model = Sequential.from_config(config)

 model.get_weights()returns a list of all weight tensors in the model, as Numpy arrays.

 model.set_weights(weights)sets the values of the weights of the model, from a list of Numpy arrays.
 The arrays in the list should have the same shape as those returned by

 model.to_json()returns a representation of the model as a JSON string.
 Note that the representation does not include the weights, only the architecture.
 You can reinstantiate the same model (with reinitialized weights) from the JSON string via:

 from keras.models import model_from_json json_string = model.to_json() model = model_from_json(json_string)

 model.to_yaml()returns a representation of the model as a YAML string.
 Note that the representation does not include the weights, only the architecture.
 You can reinstantiate the same model (with reinitialized weights) from the YAML string via: